HCIS-Lab/state-change-counterfactual-video-pretrain/README.md

 ## Generate State Changes and Their Counterfactuals with Llama

-Please refer to [Llama 3](https://github.com/meta-llama/llama3) for model weights and instructions.
+Please refer to [Llama 3](https://github.com/meta-llama/llama3) for model weights and installation instructions.
 We use the following scripts to generate state change and counterfactual descriptions for the entire Ego4D dataset.
 Please note that you will need to modify the paths to Ego4D's annotation files in the scripts.

 ```
 # clip-level state changes and their counterfactuals